sanyamsmulay/instrument-panel-analog-gauges/README.md

 It has been completely rewritten and updated to use Allegro5.

+## Building from Source

+### Containerized Build (Recommended)

+The project now supports containerized builds for multiple architectures using Podman.

+For detailed build instructions and options, see the [Build Tools README](build-tools/README.md).

+### Traditional Build

 To install Allegro (5.2.7) on Windows:

   Load instrument-panel.sln into Visual Studio 2022 Community Edition.